Mississippi State Penitentiary: Prisoner life

 Cabana said that in 1971 the prison environment was "relatively tranquil" because many prisoners worked outside instead of being confined in their cells for long periods of time.
 The prison was still segregated in the 1970s.
 Around that time a black leather strap named "Black Annie" was used to punish prisoners who broke rules.
 Other prisoners who broke rules were forced to stand for hours at a time on up-ended soda crates.
 During the era, stronger prisoners attacked and raped weaker prisoners, and prison staff provided little to no intervention in these incidents.
 Some inmates worked as "houseboys", maintaining the residences of prison officials.
 Some prisoners were allowed to leave the prison grounds to pick up supplies and transport them back to MSP.
 Karen Feldscher of Northeastern Alumni Magazine stated that the trustee guard system often produced "disastrous results."
 Cabana said that the trustee system "apparently worked quite well, as there were seldom any disciplinary problems among the shooters".
-Because trustees performed many tasks, the prison employed relatively few free employees.
+Because trustees performed many tasks, the prison employed relatively few paid employees.
 Because of the scenario, Cabana said that the prisoners were the people who carried guns and enforced rules, while in Massachusetts the prison guards carried the guns and enforced rules.

 In the 1960s, shortly after inmates arrived at Parchman, they received nicknames that reflected personality traits and physical characteristics.
 For instance, a man named Johnny Lee Thomas was nicknamed "Have Mercy" when he protested a beating of a fellow inmate.
 Thomas stated that Parchman was, in the words of William Ferris, author of Give My Poor Heart Ease, "a world of fear in which only the strong and intelligent survive".
 Ferris added that "Like the trickster rabbit, the black prisoner had to move quicker and think faster than his white boss."